easy-software-ufal/smart-cities/Person Identifier/The Model/README.md

 ### References

-   Huge shoutout goes to hunglc007 for creating the backbone of this repository:
+   Creators of the backbone of this repository:
   * [tensorflow-yolov4-tflite](https://github.com/hunglc007/tensorflow-yolov4-tflite)